legalese/legalese.github.io/doc/plt.md

 # Hello potential PLT collaborator!

-Rumour has it that _you_, a PLT researcher/developer, are interested in _joint research_ with [Legalese](https://legalese.com) in developing a _programming language_ for specifying legal contracts.
+Rumour has it that _you_, a PL researcher/developer, are interested in _joint research_ with [Legalese](https://legalese.com) in developing a _programming language_ for specifying legal contracts.
 This can be thought of as "Verilog/VHDL for Contracts".
 Possible outputs from research collaborations are: peer-reviewed academic papers, technical reports, and/or prototype implementations.

 How does it involve PLT?
 Well, there's already several [logical grammars](#logics-for-contracts) for contracts.
 And PLT is needed to unify these grammars into something that could be used for real world contracts---starting with financial and investment agreements.
 This can result in popular papers in AI/logic/legal/PLT journals.